 Low-Carb Foil Packet Dinner

-This tasty Low-Carb Foil Packet Dinner is perfect to make on the grill, but you can also cook the foil packets in the oven!
+This Low-Carb Foil Packet Dinner can be cooked on the grill, in the oven, on a campsite grill, or even near the fire if you’re camping!
 And clean-up is a breeze for this tasty dinner.
 See tips in the post if you prefer not to use foil.

-PIN the Foil Packet Dinner to try it later!
+PIN the Low-Carb Foil Packet Dinner to try it later!

-Foil packet dinners like this are perfect to cook on a gas grill or one of those handy little raised charcoal grills that lots of campsites have, and they can be cooked near the coals of a campfire if you’re extra careful.
-And dinners wrapped in foil can also be cooked in the oven too if it’s cold outside or you don’t have a grill.
+Foil packet dinners like this are perfect to cook on a gas grill or those raised charcoal grills that campsites have.
+They can also be cooked near the coals of a campfire if you’re careful.
+And dinners wrapped in foil can be cooked in the oven if you don’t have a grill or it’s cold outside.
+I hope you try it if you like these ingredients

 What ingredients do you need?